Lyz103/EasySeqRec/Readme.md

 - **Integrated Baselines**: Run multiple advanced models (SASRec, GRU4Rec, LinRec, Mamba4Rec, LightSans, FMLP4Rec) with minimal configuration.
 - **One-click Execution**: Execute all six models across various datasets simultaneously.
 - **Automated Result Collection**: Results are directly saved to an Excel file, removing the need for manual tracking and computation.
-- **LaTeX Output**: Convert Excel results into LaTeX format with a provided script for seamless paper integration.
+- **LaTeX Output**: Convert Excel results into LaTeX format with a provided script for seamless paper integration.(TO DO)
 - **Flexible Dataset Handling**: Easily process datasets and run experiments with customized configurations.

 ## Requirements 📋